lunarphp/stripe/README.md

 And that should be it, you should then see the order in GetCandy with the correct Transactions.

 If you have set your policy to `manual` you'll need to go into the Hub and manually capture the payment.

+---

+### Contributing

+Contributions are welcome, if you are thinking of adding a feature, please submit an issue first so we can determine whether it should be included.

+### Testing

+Currently we use a manual [MockClient](https://github.com/getcandy/stripe/blob/main/tests/Stripe/MockClient.php) to mock the responses the Stripe API will return.
+This is likely to be improved upon as tests are written, but it should be apparent what this is doing, so feel free to add your own responses.